BMB-STAT/BMB-STAT5/chapter1.md

 These should sound familiar from STAT1, when we were calculating standard deviation.

 Lastly there is the p-value.

+We're interested in the first row, differences between the groups (walk$treatment).
+Therefore we will look at  this p value.

 From the p-value obtained, what can you conclude?